 - Allowing the accounts payable staff to approve invoices if the prices and units listed in the supplier invoice are within a few percent of the amounts designated in the purchase order

-There are also automated three-way matching solutions available that require the use of fully integrated enterprise resources planning systems, but even these solutions will kick out some transactions for which the automated solution fails, requiring manual investigation of discrepancies.
+There are also automated three-way matching solutions available that require the use of fully integrated enterprise resource planning systems, but even these solutions will kick out some transactions for which the automated solution fails, requiring manual investigation of discrepancies.
 These automated systems are so expensive that they are not a viable solution for smaller businesses.